DanielFrankee/generate_deep_art/README.md

-# Deep Generative Image Synthesis
+# Artistic Image Synthesis using Deep Generative Adversarial Networks
-A List of colabs for deep generative image synthesis
+A List of colabs for artistic image synthesis

 # Links